If you have an online dropshipping store, your pricing strategy is definitely something that you should think about.

 - Shopify or Woocommerce hosting

 Variable expenses depend on the number of products you sell.
 Some examples of variable expenses are:

 - Marketing costs

 Once you’ve gathered all your expenses, calculating your profit is easy.
 However, keeping track of all your expenses can be a struggle.
-You can also use a profit tracker app to calculate your profits, but that’s a topic for another time!
+You can also use a profit tracker app to calculate your profits, which you can learn more about here!

 Also, don’t forget to check out our profit margin calculator by clicking here or the image below:

 What is a good profit margin when dropshipping?

 Once you’ve calculated the profit, you might be wondering: “Is this a good profit margin?”.

 Well, first of all, congratulations that you’re profitable!
 That’s already the first big step.

 In terms of a good profit margin, most dropshippers aim to get a profit margin of 20%.